How Anxiety Works: Its Impact on Daily Life

 • Immune — functioning can decline, making infections more likely

-Addressing anxiety early breaks these cycles and reduces adverse health consequences.
+Addressing anxiety early breaks these cycles and lowers the risk of lasting health problems.

 Emotional Exhaustion and Relationship Strains